Why Beginners Lose Money Investing (And How to Stop It From Happening to You)

 The 2020 COVID crash saw the S&P 500 drop 34% in about a month.
 Investors who sold in March 2020 locked in massive losses.
 Investors who held – or even bought more – recovered everything and went on to massive gains.
 By the end of 2020, the market was up 16% from the start of the year.

 The fix: Before investing, mentally prepare for 20–30% drawdowns.
-They are normal.
-They are not emergencies.
-They are part of the process.
-Sell only if your life situation fundamentally changes – not because the market scared you.
+Market drawdowns are normal, not emergencies.
+They are part of the investing process.
+Selling should only happen if your life situation fundamentally changes, not because the market scared you.

 Mistake #3: Chasing Performance